26 April 1915 : Captain Percy D’Aguilar Banks

 Corps of Guides Infantry, 1897.

-He was appointed Captain 10 October 1912.
+He was appointed Captain on 10 October 1912.

-He was killed during the second Battle of Ypres only 50 yards from the German lines.
+Percy was killed during the second Battle of Ypres only 50 yards from the German lines.
 On that day Wilde's Rifles were in the front line of the Ferozepore Brigade.
 The position to be assaulted was an extremely strong one, and the assaulting force laboured under heavy disadvantages.
-It had been impossible to reconnoitre the ground in a satisfacotory manner and little was known of the exact position of the German line beyond the fact that it was somewhere on the opposite ridge abut 1,500 yards distance.
+It had been impossible to reconnoitre the ground in a satisfactory manner and little was known of the exact position of the German line beyond the fact that it was somewhere on the opposite ridge abut 1,500 yards distance.

 The land was devoid of cover and rose slightly towards the German lines which had a commanding view of the entire area.
 There was murderous fire which saw the CO and four colleagues severely wounded some yards from the start.

-Captain Banks’ Oderly, a Sikh named Bhan Singh who had been with Banks when he was killed, although severely wounded in the face himself, waited for dark and brought his body in.
+Captain Banks’ Orderly, a Sikh named Bhan Singh who had been with Banks when he was killed, although severely wounded in the face himself, waited for dark and brought his body in.
 Banks was buried near a farm two miles north east of Ypres.

 Hugely admired by his fellow officers and the Indian soldiers in his charge, Banks was killed during the second Battle of Ypres 50 yards from the German lines.
 Captain Banks was mentioned in F M Sir John French's despatch of 1 Jan 1916